TaruMuranen/PREDICT_for_BRCA1-2/README.md

 # PREDICT_for_BRCA1-2
 Scripts used in the manuscript Muranen et al.
+The scripts are provided for the sake of open science.
+They do not form an executable software.

 ## PREDICT validity for prognosis of breast cancer patients with pathogenic BRCA1/2 variants